Trade in Rural and Small Town Canada: Interactive Dashboard

 Note to readers

 Statistics on trade serve as essential indicators of regional development, offering insight into economic activity and trends.
-This interactive dashboard is designed for users to explore characteristics of importing and exporting establishments in goods by geography (non-census metropolitan area, census metropolitan area, Canada) and industry.
-Use the tabs below to examine the dynamics of trade within these areas.
+This interactive dashboard is designed for users to explore characteristics of goods-exporting and goods-importing establishments in rural and small town Canada.

 Embed this product